microsoft/bedrock-cli/tests/README.md

 When testing locally you don't need to do the above set up since there is no pipeline.
 Instead run these steps:

+> For macOS users, be sure to pre-install `gsed` on your machine to run the
+> infrastructure validations script: `brew install gnu-sed`

 1. Login into AZ CLI
 2. Install Azure DevOps Extension (make sure you have version >= 0.17.0 installed)